Healthy Homes Assessment Mount Cook

 Healthy homes matter

-Cold, damp and mouldy homes are linked to negative well-being results, specifically for ailments like colds and influenza, asthma, and cardiovascular diseases.
-Additionally, those who report at least four key house quality problems often experience lower levels of satisfaction with life and a decrease in mental health.
+Cold, damp and mouldy homes can have negative health outcomes, particularly for illnesses like colds, asthma, as well as cardiovascular diseases.
+Additionally, those who report at least four major house quality problems often experience lower levels of satisfaction with life and a decrease in mental health.

-Improve the quality of Mount Cook rental property will allow tenants to enjoy improved mental and physical health as well as lessen interruption to learning, work and daily life due to diseases.
-Your investment will be protected from mould, mildew and damp damage, meaning less costs of maintenance in the long run.
+Improve the quality of Mount Cook rental property can allow tenants to experience better mental and physical health and reduce the interruption to learning, work and daily life because of health issues.
+Your investment is also safeguarded from mildew, mould and damp damages, which means less maintenance costs in the long-term.

-The Healthy Homes Standards are a listing of minimum and specific standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping on Mount Cook rental properties.
+The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation and Ventilation and Drainage, as well as Draught Stopping on Mount Cook rental properties.

-Start now and call about receiving a Mount Cook Healthy Home assessment on your rental property today.
+Get started now and contact us about receiving a Mount Cook Healthy Home assessment on your rental property today.

 healthy homes assessment compliance